nverba/angular-chrome-options/README.md

 _Other node_module dependencies for sample-app need to be loaded separately, the sample-app folder is not submitted to Git, do not edit files there directly!!!_ use `gulp sample-watch` to auto compile any changes into this directory when in development.

-From sample-app root
+    // From sample-app root

     npm install

-from project root
+    // From project root

     gulp dist-to-sample